Proper Body Landmark Subset Enables More Accurate and 5X Faster Recognition of Isolated Signs in LIBRAS: Introduction

-The time efficiency enabled by MediaPipe has motivated us to investigate its impact on the ISLR framework proposed by \cite{alves2024enhancing}.
-However, preliminary exploration showed that using all landmark points provided by MediaPipe dramatically reduced recognition accuracy.
-Based on this observation, we conducted this investigation to verify whether landmark subsets used in the literature, as well as in winning solutions publicly available from SLR challenges, enable the use of MediaPipe for \textsc{MINDS-Libras} and \textsc{LIBRAS-UFOP}.
-The main findings in this paper are: \begin{itemize} \item Selecting an appropriate subset of landmarks substantially improves recognition performance, achieving higher accuracy while reducing input dimensionality. \item Applying a simple spline-based imputation for missing landmarks -- common in MediaPipe detections -- further enhances accuracy. \item The proposed method, using the best-performing landmark strategy, outperforms existing approaches in the literature. \item Our MediaPipe-based pipeline provides a significant speed-up compared to the Open\-Pose-based system by \cite{alves2024enhancing}, reducing landmark extraction time by over 6$\times$ and total pipeline runtime by over 5$\times$. \end{itemize}
+The time efficiency enabled by MediaPipe has motivated us to investigate its impact on the ISLR framework proposed by Alves et al. \cite{alves2024enhancing}.
+However, preliminary exploration showed that using all landmarks provided by MediaPipe dramatically reduced recognition accuracy.
+Based on this observation, we investigate whether landmark subsets used in the literature, as well as in winning solutions publicly available from SLR challenges, enable the use of MediaPipe for \textsc{MINDS-Libras} and \textsc{LIBRAS-UFOP}.
+The main findings in this paper are:

-The remainder of this paper is organized as follows.
-Section \ref{sec:framework} presents the landmark-based framework for recognition of isolated signs.
-Section \ref{sec:experiments} describes the experimental methodology, while the results are presented and analyzed in Section \ref{sec:results}.
-Finally, Section \ref{sec:conclusion} discusses the concluding remarks and directions for future work.